 World Class Facilities

 - Our facilities at Queen's include a state-of-art Law building with superb teaching facilities, a moot court and study spaces.
 Queen's has one of the most modern campuses in the UK, including the award winning McClay Library, one of the finest libraries in the world and home to 1.2 million volumes and over 2,000 reader places.
 Queen's was ranked 1st worldwide for satisfaction with library service (Times and Sunday Times Good University Guide 2020) Our Physical Education Centre was used as a training camp for the 2012 Olympics.
-Our Queen's Elms Student Village and city centre student accommodation are located within easy walking distance of the University.
+Our Queen's Elms Student Village and newly built city centre student accommodation in 2018 are located within easy walking distance of the University.

 Internationally Renowned Experts

 - Students study within a vibrant international mix of students and staff.
 We focus on your individual career and development needs, building your skills, enhancing your personal experience of the course and maintaining a strong emphasis on your particular career path in addition to the academic content of the course.
 At Queen's you will be part of a thriving postgraduate culture built on teaching excellence, leading-edge research, innovation, collaboration and engagement.
-These components are woven together in our Graduate School.
+These components are woven together in our Graduate School, (ranked third worldwide).
 It is here you will develop new skills and increased personal effectiveness that will enable you to stand out in the crowded and increasingly competitive global job market.
 Life at Queen's is not just about the degree.
 We offer our students the opportunity to really enrich their studies.
 Whether you're into student societies, sports, music, dance, or just a coffee with your friends, Queen's has exceptional facilities to cater for all interests.
 Queen's was ranked 2nd worldwide for satisfaction with social facilities.

 Theories of Human Rights